theallseeingeye/rapid-task-old/docs/to_do_list.md

 ----------
 * The Service Worker manifest is not loading up the url.
 See google lighthouse audit for further info.
 * Must extend the cache time on production and the backend.

+* We need to adjust and fix the svg's in Microsoft EDGE.
+Doesn't accept css transform or something along the lines.